Cloud Security Posture Management (CSPM)

 Cloud access security brokers (CASBs) provide a security layer between cloud service providers and their customers.
 They analyze all incoming traffic, verifying policy compliance before permitting access to the network.
 The feature set of a typical CASB includes firewalls, malware protection, and data security.
 Because CSPM solutions feature automated policy compliance monitoring among their other capabilities, integrating both tools as part of a common cloud security strategy is a wise choice.

-Best practices for adopting CSPM
+Best Practices for Adopting CSPM

 Integrating CSPM with a SIEM platform provides administrators with a single view of all activity across the company’s cloud assets.
 This approach makes it easier to identify and remediate incorrectly configured assets and other potential vulnerabilities in the cloud environment.